turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 xhttp.send()
 ```

-If it worked, you should be able to type `xhttp` and see the results in your XMLHttpRequest object with a status of `200` as well as some responseText containing the specific joke returned.
+If it worked, you should be able to type `xhttp` and see the results in your XMLHttpRequest object with a status of `200` as well as some responseText containing the specific trivia returned.

 ---